Chinook Centre

 Chinook Centre (formally branded as "CF Chinook Centre") is the largest shopping mall in Calgary, Alberta, Canada.
-It is located near the geographic centre of the city on Macleod Trail, north of Glenmore Trail about 5 km south of downtown, and three blocks west of the Chinook C-Train station.
+It is located near the geographic centre of the city on Macleod Trail, north of Glenmore Trail about 5 km south of downtown, and three blocks west of the Chinook CTrain station.
 The mall is operated by Cadillac Fairview.

-CF Chinook Centre covers (1377768 sqft) of space, and includes three major anchor stores (Hudson's Bay, Nordstrom, and Saks Fifth Avenue) and 250 stores and restaurants.
-As the largest shopping destination in Calgary, it offers a range of mid-priced retailers as well as higher-end offerings in a luxury wing anchored by Saks Fifth Avenue.
-Junior anchors include Sport Chek, H&M, Old Navy, and Chapters.
+CF Chinook Centre covers (1377768 sqft) of space, and includes 250 stores and restaurants.
+As the largest shopping destination in Calgary, it offers a range of mid-priced retailers as well as higher-end offerings in a luxury wing.
+Junior anchors include Sport Chek, H&M, and Chapters.

+Chinook Centre also operated a Nordstrom store until its closure in 2023.

 The centre also includes a professional tower, bowling alley, 900-seat Dining Hall, and the 16-screen Scotiabank Theatre Chinook.

 The focal point of the mall is a four-storey-high rotunda, including a time capsule at the centre's axis, set to be opened on December 31, 2999.